Last reviewed: April 2021

 All users must treat each other, the staff, site, neighbours and local area with respect and work in line with SSW’s Shared Values Statement.
 Users agree to abide by the Ceramics Workshop rules at all times.

-Your subscription begins on 1st of the month.
+Your subscription begins on 15th of the month.
 Should you wish to cancel your subscription you are required to give one month’s notice.
 Should SSW need to cancel your subscription we will also give you one month’s notice.
 If you start your subscription mid-month you will pay for part of that month and then full months onwards.
-The last day of membership must coincide with the last day of the calendar month.
+The last day of membership must coincide with the last day of the subscription month (14th).

 You are required to make use of the sessions offered under your subscription each month within the allocated period (one month).
 If you do not use the sessions included in your subscription each month, they cannot be carried forward to another month, used by another party or refunded.